We answer the top questions on playing music in a business.

 Including, do I need a Music Licence?

 Music is a key tool in all businesses.
 It boosts staff morale and motivation and it is a key tool in customer experience.
 However, playing music in a business is not as simple as pressing play as you do at home.
 It’s important business owners understand the legalities of playing music.
-Failing to have the correct license in place risks a fine, in some cases even legal action.
+Failing to have the correct license in place risks a fine and, in some cases even legal action.

 This post will answer the top questions asked by business owners who want to play music.
 It will cover: